-|Identifying the most effective starting point for instruction, focusing attention on the most important materials to be studied, and providing both a preview of what is to come and a review of what they already know.
+|Identifying the most effective starting point for instruction, focusing on the most essential materials to be studied, and providing a preview of what is to come and a review of what they already know.

-|Students are given an empty or partially completed outline of an in-class presentation or homework assignment and a limited amount of time to fill in the blank spaces.
+|Students are given an empty or partially completed outline of an in-class presentation or homework assignment and limited time to fill in the blank spaces.

-|Students are given a single term, name, or concept and are directed to list several ideas that are closely related to the topic.
+|Students are given a single term, name, or concept and directed to list several ideas closely related to the topic.

 |Helping students recall important course content while assessing their skill at organizing that information into categories provided by the instructor.

 |Minute Paper |

-|Students write a response to some variation of a question like: “What was the most important thing you learned today?”; “What important questions remain unanswered?”; or “What was the muddiest point in today’s lecture?”
+|Students write a response to some variation of a question like: “What was the most important thing you learned today?”; “What important questions remain unanswered?” or “What was the muddiest point in today’s lecture?”